The highly beloved color of frogs, Ireland, and money.

 Look how powerful green is: a brown cow (or black and white for that matter) eats green grass and produces white milk.
 Amazing!

 There are green tomatoes.
-They should not be confused with the vicious hooligans in ‘The Attack of the Killer Tomatoes’.
+They should not be confused with the vicious hooligans in that movie about the killer tomatoes attacking everyone.
 The red guys were responsible for that massacre.

-Happy St. Patrick’s Day.
+Drink Up!
+Happy St. Patrick’s Day!